 Freedom will follow.

 Pushing yourself to do more when you know you shouldn’t and beating yourself up for not being compassionate with yourself can really trip you up.
 This cycle is a recipe for exhaustion and overwhelm.
 You’ve probably ruminated and guilt-tripped yourself in the past, which actually makes finding ease that much harder, but perhaps it’s time for a change.
-If you find yourself in a similar hamster wheel I invite you to join me in Burnout Quickfix, my free 5-day game where you learn how to take care of yourself in just 3 minutes a day!
+If you find yourself in a similar hamster wheel I invite you to join me in Ease the Burnout, my free 5-day game where you learn how to take care of yourself in just 3 minutes a day!

 I’m all for long, luxuriating forms of self-care like bubble baths, but sometimes you simply don’t have the time or the energy to go there.
 You need tools, pronto, which is what you’ll get when you sign up – delivered right to your inbox!